zerynth/docs/docs/reference/boards/heltec_wifikit32/docs/index.md

 The Wi-Fi Kit 32 comes with a serial-to-usb chip on board that allows programming and opening the UART of the ESP32 module.
 Drivers may be needed depending on your system (Mac or Windows) and can be download from the official [Espressif documentation](http://esp-idf.readthedocs.io/en/latest/get-started/establish-serial-connection.html) page.
 In Linux systems, the Wi-Fi Kit 32 should work out of the box.

+!!! note
-!!! **For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
+	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
 Adding the user to the group, that owns this file, gives the required read/write access:

-* ```Ubuntu``` distribution –> dialout group
+* **Ubuntu** distribution –> dialout group
 * **Arch Linux** distribution –> uucp group

 Once connected on a USB port, if drivers have been correctly installed, the Wi-Fi Kit 32 device is recognized by Zerynth Studio.
 The next steps are: